port-labs/port-docs/docs/tutorials/complete-use-cases/software-templates.md

 # Software Templates

-A software template allows you to generate a customized skeleton of a new resource (e.g. service), usually of a high standard.
+A software template allows you to generate a customized skeleton of a new resource (e.g. service), usually based on community best practices.

-There are few open source projects out there, that enables you to create a project from a software template, such as [Cookiecutter](https://pypi.org/project/cookiecutter/).
+There are a few open source projects out there that enable you to create a project from a software template, such as [Cookiecutter](https://github.com/cookiecutter/cookiecutter).

-In the next section we will establish an example.
+In the next section we are going to present an example.

-## Example - Create a new service repository
+## Example - create a new service repository

-The following example utilizing Port [webhook-actions](../../platform-overview/self-service-actions/port-execution-architecture/port-execution-webhook.md) to create a new service repository from a software template.
+The following example utilizes Port [webhook-actions](../../platform-overview/self-service-actions/port-execution-architecture/port-execution-webhook.md) to create a new service repository from a software template.

-First, you need to create a simple `Service` blueprint.
+First, you need to create a simple `Service` Blueprint.

 <details>
 <summary>Service Blueprint JSON</summary>